 Below are some of my favorite local dishes from 14 different cities from around the world, collected in partnership with a flight search engine and UK-based illustrator Edward McGowan.

-Iconic Foods from 14 Cities Around the World
+Iconic Food Dishes from 14 Cities Around the World

 Grilled lamb chops (agnello alla scottadito)